CatOfJupit3r/wlhd-example-package/README.md

 ### Directories

 - 'assets' - Contains all the assets for your package.
 This includes images, sounds, and other files.
 - 'data' - Contains JSON preset data for your package.
-- 'declarations' - Contains Python declarations of data jsons. (not used in code directly)
+Is not included in game logic, but including your components here ensures that frontend application will recognize and use those presets on combat creation and editing.
 - 'functions' - Contains all the custom hooks of your package.
 - 'translations' - Contains all the translations for your package.
 - 'media' - Contains all the media files for **README.md** file. (purged on import)
+- 'components' - Contains Python declarations of presets, which will be used to create game components in combats.

 ## Importing and Exporting

 Take into account, that WLHD repositories will automatically purge all files that don't belong to it.

-For example, game coordinator will delete `functions` and `declarations` directories, as they are not used in the game server.
+For example, game coordinator will delete `functions` and `components` directories, as they are not used in the game server.

-And game server will delete `assets` and `translations` directories, as they are not used in the game server.
+And game server will delete `assets`, `data` and `translations` directories, as they are not used in the game server.

 ## Manifest